 Former Michigan coach Sherrone Moore charged with home invasion, stalking

-Two days after he was fired as head coach at the University of Michigan, Sherrone Moore was charged Friday in connection with what authorities have characterized as an assault investigation.
+Two days after he was fired as head coach at the University of Michigan, Sherrone Moore was charged Friday in connection with the home invasion and stalking of a staff member with whom he allegedly had an "intimate relationship."

-Moore, 39, is charged with third-degree felony home invasion, as well as misdemeanor count of stalking and a misdemeanor count of breaking and entering, according to Washtenaw County prosecutors.
-Moore will be arraigned at 1 p.m.
-Friday in a Washtenaw County court.
+Moore, 39, is charged with third-degree felony home invasion, as well as misdemeanor counts of stalking and of breaking and entering.

-Prosecutors accuse Moore of breaking into the residence of a person with whom he had a "dating relationship."

-The university fired Moore effective immediately on Wednesday, saying that "credible evidence" showed he engaged in an "inappropriate relationship with a staff member."

 Hours after the firing, Moore was booked in the Washtenaw County Jail after Pittsfield Township police responded to the 3000 block of Ann Arbor Saline Road to an alleged assault.